wuhan2020/wuhan2020/FAQ_EN.md

 **Q：What kind of data are we working with?**

-A： We work with organizing and compiling certified information from official websites.
+A：We work with organizing and compiling certified information from official websites.
 Sources of information include but are not limited to: official government statements, official media statements, hospital data, and industrial data.
 We are not considering non-certified information from any sources.

 ## Functional suggestions: